 Tiger (Panthera Tigris)

-The tiger is also largest and strongest big cat, and arguably the fiercest looking with its black stripes dramatically set against an orange-cream or white background of short body fur with a longer ruff around the face.
+Arguably, tigers are the fiercest looking big cats, with black stripes dramatically set against an orange-cream or white background of short body fur.
+If that’s not enough, they have a long ruff around the face to make them look even bigger and more intimidating.

 Jaguar (Panthera Onca)

-The beautiful endangered jaguar is sufficiently large in size that only the lion and tiger can outweigh it.
+The beautiful endangered jaguar is sufficiently large that only the lion and tiger can outweigh it.
+Like these big cats, it is beautiful and confident in its power and majesty.

 And The Smaller Big Cats!